cthoyt/cthoyt.github.io/_posts/2020-12-14-taming-drugbank.md

 ---

-If you're reading my blog, there's a pretty high chance you've used [DrugBank](https://go.drugbank.com/), a database of drug-target interations, drug-drug interactions, and other high-granularity information about clinically-studied chemicals.
+If you're reading my blog, there's a pretty high chance you've used [DrugBank](https://go.drugbank.com/), a database of drug-target interactions, drug-drug interactions, and other high-granularity information about clinically-studied chemicals.
 DrugBank has two major problems, though: its data are password-protected, and its license does not allow redistribution.
 Time to